SLES in the News

 Click here for original article

-The growing South Loop community population means a potentially larger South Loop Elementary School student population as well.
+The growing School community population means a potentially larger Elementary School student population as well.

-Principal Tara Shelton told the Gazette after a June 23 community meeting that parents are "satisfied" with a plan to hold the three new public school kindergarten classes officials anticipate needing at the school's South Loop Early Childhood Center branch site at 1915 S. Federal St. instead of at the main South Loop School building at 1212 S. Plymouth Ct.
+Principal Tara Shelton told the Gazette after a June 23 community meeting that parents are "satisfied" with a plan to hold the three new public school kindergarten classes officials anticipate needing at the school's School Early Childhood Center branch site at 1915 S. Federal St. instead of at the main School School building at 1212 S. Plymouth Ct.

-The branch site, whose name will be changed from the Early Childhood Center to the South Loop School Branch, will have two neighborhood, non-tuition-based kindergarten classes plus one non-tuition based kindergarten class for gifted children.
+The branch site, whose name will be changed from the Early Childhood Center to the School School Branch, will have two neighborhood, non-tuition-based kindergarten classes plus one non-tuition based kindergarten class for gifted children.